 - If you use a quotation with an acronym that readers may not understand, spell out the acronym in square brackets (e.g. "a press release from SPARC [Scholarly Publishing and Academic Resources Coalition]...").

 - When the original file does not support cutting and pasting (e.g. a locked PDF, an image-scan, a slide presentation, a podcast, a video), then either re-key an excerpt or compose your own summary, paraphrase, or description.
 Sometimes you may want to compose your own even when the original does support cutting/pasting.

 - If you cut/paste a description with hard returns in it, and the pasted version is badly formatted, please tidy it up.
-You can do this manually or use an online service like the Line Break Removal Tool.
+You can do this manually or use a free online service like the Line Break Removal Tool.

 Use of English

 - OATP aims to cover OA-related news and developments in all countries and languages.
 But it aims to do so in English.

 - All descriptions should be in English.

 - If the tagged work is not in English, then the description could be the tagger's English-language summary or paraphrase, the tagger's English translation of an excerpt, or a machine translation of an excerpt.